What Does Quality Mean to Us? 57 Quality Checks, Farm to Shelf

 Finally, we track any retailer, distributor, consumer, or processing plant complaints.
 Our Customer Relations and Consumer Relations teams answer each and every question, and they pass quality concerns on to those who can address potential issues, like our Quality Assurance or Research & Development teams.

 That’s the short story.
-Okay, it’s not that short, but 57 quality checks from farm to shelf is a long list.
+OK, it’s not that short, but 57 quality checks from farm to shelf is a long list.
 If you want to stop here, we totally understand!

 But for those of you who want all the details, we’ve got you covered.